|

 the golden ball up to the light and admiring a sun, moon and stars

 engraved on its surface.
-"Human?"
+"Made by men?"

 "Yes," said Legolas.